TanklesXL/gladvent/README.md

-# aoc_template
+# Advent Of Code Gleam Template

-A template for getting started with advent of code in gleam
+A repository template for getting started with advent of code in gleam

 This project is intended to be forked, modified and run as an `escript` It has 2 commands: `new` and `run`.